 The Federal Clean Water Act (CWA) requires that California report on the quality of its surface waters every two years.
-The 305(b) Report assigns an Integrated Report Condition Category to all assessed water segments.
-The 303(d) List compiles water segments that do not meet, or are not expected to meet, applicable water quality standards by the next listing cycle.
+The CWA Section 305(b) Report (305(b) Report) assigns an Integrated Report Condition Category to all assessed water segments.
+The CWA Section 303(d) List (303(d) List) compiles water segments that do not meet, or are not expected to meet, applicable water quality standards by the next listing cycle.
 Together, these lists make-up the California Integrated Report (Integrated Report).
 Development of the Integrated Report is the result of a collaborative process between the State and Regional Water Boards.
-The Water Quality Control Policy for Developing California’s Clean Water Act Section 303(d) List (Listing Policy) describes the requirements for evaluating waters placed on the Section 303(d) List.
+The Water Quality Control Policy for Developing California’s Clean Water Act Section 303(d) List (Listing Policy) describes the requirements for evaluating waters placed on the 303(d) List.
 In California, water segments may be placed on the 303(d) List for significant degradation in biological populations and/or communities if the degradation is associated with a pollutant (e.g. toxicants, temperature, dissolved oxygen, sediment).
 The relationship between the Listing Policy and the Stream Biological Objectives is as follows:

 For water segments where the Stream Biological Objective applies, a water segment may be placed on the 303(d) List if the water segment’s CSCI score is less than the 10th percentile of reference calibration sites and this CSCI score is associated with a pollutant.
 Association with a pollutant is determined using the applicable sections of the Listing Policy, including but not limited to sections: 3.1, 3.2, 3.6, 3.7, and 6.1.5.9.
+If no pollutant association is made, the water segment will not be placed on the 303(d) List for a CSCI score less than the 10th percentile of reference calibration sites.
+The waterbody segment would be placed into an alternative category as part of the 305(b) portion of the Integrated Report.

+For water segments where the Stream Biological Objective applies and the low CSCI score may be due to naturally occurring pollutants, a water segment will be placed on the 303(d) List as described above in accordance with the Listing Policy.
+Where evidence is available that natural sources of pollutants may be negatively impacting the CSCI score, natural sources may be included as a potential cause in accordance with the Listing Policy.
+Where a CSCI score is determined to be low due to naturally occurring pollutants, the attainment of the WARM and/or COLD beneficial use may be determined using alternative analytical methods and guidelines consistent with the Listing Policy.
+Alternative analytical methods include but are not limited to: “Algal Index of Biotic Integrity for Southern California Streams” scores, “California Rapid Assessment Method” (CRAM) scores, and sediment or water chemistry

-For water segments where the Stream Biological Objective applies but no CSCI data is available, or if the CSCI data is inappropriate due to natural conditions, a water segment will continue to be placed on the 303(d) list in accordance with section 3.9 of the Listing Policy or other applicable sections.
+For water segments where the Stream Biological Objective applies but no CSCI data is available, a water segment will continue to be placed on the 303(d) List in accordance with section 3.9 of the Listing Policy or other applicable sections.

-For water segments where there are no applicable biological objectives, assessment for placement on the 303(d) list will be conducted in accordance with the Listing Policy.
+For water segments where there are no applicable biological objectives, assessment for placement on the 303(d) List will be conducted in accordance with the Listing Policy.